 Generally speaking, PPC costs can range from a few cents to several dollars per click.
 However, on average, small and mid-sized enterprises spend between $9,000 and $10,000 on Pay-Per-Click (PPC) campaigns each month.
 The cost can vary depending on a number of factors.
 This includes the platform you use, the competition, the keywords you target, and your geographic location.

 The main difference between SEO and SEM is that SEO is an unpaid strategy, while SEM is a paid strategy.
 With SEO, the focus is on bringing organic traffic to your website, whereas SEM focuses on capturing both paid and organic traffic.

 Therefore, techniques aimed at improving organic positioning in search results fall into the category of SEO, and techniques aimed at appearing among paid search results are categorized as SEM.

 An SEO campaign takes between six months to a year to yield results.
 It accrues value over time and leaves lasting results.
 It is a clear path to reliable and scalable growth.
-A well-optimized site with good link authority and excellent content can hold its search engine position, even if you stepped away for a few weeks.
+A well-optimized site with good link building and excellent content marketing can hold its search engine position, even if you stepped away for a few weeks.

 On the other hand, search engine marketing works well in the short term.
-It’s excellent for driving traffic in short bursts, but your website’s visibility wanes as soon as you stop paying for paid search marketing.
+It’s excellent for driving search traffic in short bursts, but your website’s visibility wanes as soon as you stop paying for paid search marketing.

 These improvements can be made quickly.
-However, you cannot test SEO the same way due to the nature of search engine algorithms, which is why some marketers use PPC ads to test what works before implementing keywords into their SEO strategy.
+However, you cannot test SEO the same way due to the nature of search engine algorithms, which is why some marketers use PPC ads to test what works before implementing informational keywords into their SEO strategy.